China sets court hearings for two Canadians charged with spying | Law-Order

 China sets court hearings for two Canadians charged with spying

-Two Canadians detained by Beijing more than two years ago on suspicion of espionage will go before Chinese courts in coming days, Canada's government said on Wednesday, again ramping up diplomatic tensions between Ottawa and Beijing.
-China arrested the men in December 2018 shortly after Canadian police detained Huawei Technologies Co Ltd Chief Financial Officer Meng Wanzhou on a U.S. warrant.
+Two Canadians detained by Beijing more than two years ago on suspicion of espionage will go before Chinese courts this week and the next, Canada said on Wednesday, again ramping up diplomatic tension between Ottawa and Beijing.
+China arrested the men in December 2018 soon after Canadian police detained Meng Wanzhou, the chief financial officer of telecoms giant Huawei Technologies Co Ltd, on a U.S. warrant.
 She is under house arrest in Vancouver as she fights extradition to the United States.

 "Our embassy in Beijing has been notified that court hearings for Michael Spavor and Michael Kovrig are scheduled to take place on March 19 and March 22, respectively," Foreign Minister Marc Garneau said in a statement.
-"We believe these detentions are arbitrary, and remain deeply troubled by the lack of transparency surrounding these proceedings," Garneau added.
+"We believe these detentions are arbitrary and remain deeply troubled by the lack of transparency surrounding these proceedings."

-Beijing insists the detentions are not linked to Meng’s arrest.
-Global Affairs Canada spokesman Jason Kung told Reuters in a separate statement that Kovrig's hearing would take place in Beijing and Spavor's hearing would be held in Dandong, a city in the northeastern Liaoning province.
+China has a conviction rate of well over 99%, and public and media access to trials in sensitive cases are typically limited.
+Beijing insists the detentions are not linked to Meng's arrest.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)